aframevr/aframe/docs/introduction/index.md

 [glitch]: http://glitch.com/~aframe

 A-Frame can be developed from a plain HTML file without having to install anything!
-A great way to try out A-Frame to **[remix the starter example on Glitch][glitch]**, an online code editor that instantly hosts and deploys for free.
+A great way to try out A-Frame is to **[remix the starter example on Glitch][glitch]**, an online code editor that instantly hosts and deploys for free.
 Or create an `.html` file and include A-Frame in the `<head>`: